 A stark departure from last year’s color of the year, Sherwin Williams has named Evergreen Fog as the 2022 Color of the year.

-Designed to invoke a feeling of new beginnings, Evergreen Fog is a warm grayish green hue that works well with a wide variety of decorating styles.
+Designed to invoke a feeling of new beginnings, Evergreen Fog is a warm green hue that works well with a wide variety of decorating styles.

 See how Evergreen Fog can work for you with my full guide!